polterguy/phosphorusfive/plugins/p5.web/README.md

 _values
   test-session-1:Some value
   test-session-2:Some other value
-set-session-value:x:/-/*?name
+p5.web.session.set:x:/-/*?name
   eval
     return:x:/../*/_dn/#?value
-get-session-value:test-session-1
+p5.web.session.get:test-session-1
-get-session-value:test-session-2
+p5.web.session.get:test-session-2
 ```

 The above code will create two session variables for you, one called "test-session-1", and another called "test-session-2", with the values from
 these nodes as the values of your session objects.

-#### Listing your session keys using [list-session-keys]
+#### Listing your session keys using [p5.web.session.list]

 Sometimes it can be useful to have a list of which session keys you have in your current session object.
-This is easily done using *[list-session-keys]*.
+This is easily done using *[p5.web.session.list]*.
 An example of usage is shown below.

 ```
-list-session-keys
+p5.web.session.list
 ```

 If you provide a value, or an expression as its value, this will be used as a "filter" that your keys must match, in order to be returned.
 Example
 is given below.

 ```
-list-session-keys:test
+p5.web.session.list:test
 ```

 The above would yield, assuming you've still got your session objects from our first example in your session, the following result.

 ```
-list-session-keys
+p5.web.session.list
   test-session-1
   test-session-2
 ```

-To retrieve all values, from all session objects, could easily be done combining this invocation with a *[get-session-value]* invocation.
+To retrieve all values, from all session objects, could easily be done combining this invocation with a *[p5.web.session.get]* invocation.

 ```
-list-session-keys:test
+p5.web.session.list:test
-get-session-value:x:/-/*?name
+p5.web.session.get:x:/-/*?name
 ```

 ### Accessing the application object

 The "application" object has an API which is 100% identical to the "session" object, and consists of these three Active Events.

-* [get-global-value]
+* [p5.web.application.get]
-* [set-global-value]
+* [p5.web.application.set]
-* [list-global-keys]
+* [p5.web.application.list]

 The only difference is the underlaying implementation, which stores your values in the "global application object" instead of your session object.
 The "application" object i global for all users of your website.
 Besides from that, it is really quite similar to the session object, and only